How does KhooCommerce help you implement LPR (Licence Place Receive) as an Amazon Vendor

 - Label fields include: ASIN/UPC, quantity, expiration date and lot number (if applicable) of the ASIN/UPC

 - SSCC labels at the pallet level will work as long as it is a single ASIN pallet.
 If it is a multi-ASIN pallet, vendors will still need to provide SSCC labels at the carton level.

 Can you have a solution for LPR without EDI?

-Yes, you can use Amazon Container Codes (AMZNCC) and ensure these are on your packaging however, this can be hard to implement without automation.
+No. You can use Amazon Container Codes (AMZNCC) and ensure these are on your packaging, but these shipments are not LPR-Compliant.

 Can we help?

 If you'd like to know more about LPR and how you can comply as an Amazon Vendor, simply get in touch with our team who would be happy to talk to you.